Ptizef/navdata_pi/README.md

 Select-able point: Any point after the current active point.
 This means that all points from the start to the current active point(included) are not select-able.

-At start the plugin toolbar icon is in active state, the plugin is active but the point selection is deactivated.
+At start the plugin toolbar icon is in waiting state, the plugin is active but the point selection is deactivated.

 To use the plugin, you have to click on the icon to activate the selection.
 The icon shows you that the selection is activated